knpuniversity/oauth/knpu/intro.rst

 --------------------------

 For now, you just need to understand that OAuth is an Authorization Framework.
-In human-speak, it means is that it defines the different ways two parties, like your cool web site and a *user* on your website, can exchange tokens securely.
+In human-speak, it means that it defines the different ways two parties, like your cool web site and a *user* on your website, can exchange tokens securely.
 Each of these ways is known as a grant type and though they look different, each grant type will always deliver an access token.